 Call your insurer

 Call your insurance broker or the insurance company directly and file a claim.
 Provide them with crucial details such as policy number and vehicle details.
-You would also have to describe details about the incident along with the date and time at which it happened.
+You would also have to describe details about the incident, i.e. date, time and where it happened.

 Inform the RTO

-As per law, you would have to intimate the Road Transportation Office (RTO) about the theft after all they have to give you the RTO transfer papers.
+As per law, you have to intimate the Road Transportation Office (RTO) about the theft.
+After all, they have to give you the RTO transfer papers.

 Submit your documents

-Once you have finished informing all departments, then you would have to send the following documents to your insurance company:
+Once you have finished informing all departments, you need to send the following documents to your insurance company:

 - The duly signed claim settlement form